laderast/laderast.github.io/cv.md

 3. Everything you wanted to know about bioinformatics but were afraid to ask.
 Lecture/Workshop given for OHSU PhD/Postdoc Fellows meeting, October 2014.

 4. Surrogate Mutations and Drug Sensitivity in Breast Cancer Cell Lines.
-Plenary talk at NLM Training Conference, Pittburgh June 2014.
+Plenary talk at NLM Training Conference, Pittburgh, PA, June 2014.

 5. Connecting Genotypes to Drug Sensitivities in HER2 Positive Cancer Cell Lines.
 Doctoral Defense, OHSU, March 2014.